-- a) Open flap on back of bottom cushion and insert OEM foam. - b) Align velcro hook on OEM foam with velcro loop inside cushion cover and secure. - c) Close cover opening and secure using velcro hook and loop. - d) Reposition rear seat cushions into aircraft.
+- a) Open out seat cover on a flat surface (Figure 6 only). - b) Open flap on back of bottom cushion and insert OEM foam (Refer to Figure 4 only). - c) Align velcro hook on OEM foam with velcro loop inside cushion cover and secure. - d) Close cover opening and secure using velcro hook and loop. - e) Reposition rear seat cushions into aircraft.
 Feed OEM cushion security straps through both strap holders located on the back of the back cushion to secure the back cushion to the cabin wall.
 Align velcro loop on cushion cover with velcro hook on cabin back wall and seat frame.
 Align rear seat cushions into aircraft aligning velcro loop on cover with velcro hook on seat frame.
-Secure back and bottom cushions together with velcro hook and loop.
+Secure back and bottom cushions together with velcro hook and loop. - f) Bring nylon straps through strap holders on bottom cushion and secure to fasteners under the seat pan using eyelets (4 places).